 The most definitive test of a simulation model's validity is establishing that its output data closely resemble the output data that would be observed from the actual system.
 If a system similar to the proposed one now exists, then a simulation model of the existing system is developed and its output data are compared to those from the existing system itself.
 If the two sets of data compare "closely," then the model of the existing system is considered "valid."
-(The accuracy required from the model will depend on its intended use and the utility function of the decisionmaker.)
+(The accuracy required from the model will depend on its intended use and the utility function of the decision-maker.)
 The model is then modified so that it represents the proposed system.
 The greater the commonality between the existing and proposed systems, the greater our confidence in the model of the proposed system.
 There is no completely definitive approach for validating the model of the proposed system.
 If there were, then there might be no need for a simulation model in the first place.
 If the above comparison is successful, then it has the additional benefit of providing credibility for the use of simulation.
+The comparison of the model and system output data can be done using numerical statistics such as the sample mean, the sample variance, and the sample correlation function.
+Graphical plots such as histograms, dot plots, empirical distribution functions, and box plots can also be used.
 (As stated above, the idea of comparing the model and system output data for the existing system is called results validation.)